-Given that the Alpine region has a high innovation potential and that there are a lot of activities in the field of renewable energies and energy efficiency, the region is predestined to create green jobs.
-Figures from Austria show that many of the green jobs in the country are placed in the Alpine Convention area.
-The creation of green workplaces can also offer an opportunity to keep qualified workers in the region.
+Given that the Alpine area has a high innovation potential and numerous initiatives for renewable energies and energy efficiency, the area is predestined to create green jobs.
+Figures from Austria show that many of the Austrian green jobs are located in the Alpine Convention area.
+The creation of green workplaces can also offer an opportunity to keep qualified workers in the area.

-There is a need to put in place appropriate policies to achieve a successful and just transition to a Green Economy and to create job opportunities.
-This includes qualification offers (education and vocational training), supporting innovation in small and medium sized businesses, creating networking structures among all stakeholders of a Green Economy, the promotion of sustainable investments and the setting of incentives to stimulate the demand for environmentally friendly products, technologies and services at the private and public level.
+There is a need to put in place appropriate policies to achieve a successful and fair transition to a Green Economy and to create job opportunities.
+This includes qualification measures (education and vocational

 The innovation potential in the Alps and the existence of many RES companies show that green jobs are available.
-This needs to be supported by fostering green skills with further development of trainings and academic studies.
-The Austrian example shows that with the right policies in place a Green Economy can have positive effects on the labour market and provides a chance for social inclusion.
+This needs to be supported by fostering green skills with further development of trainings and academic programmes.
+The Austrian example shows that, with the right policies in place, a Green Economy can have positive effects on the labour market and provides an opportunity for social inclusion.